shyamgj1900/tp/docs/DeveloperGuide.md

 ## Implementation

-### timetable add feature
+### Add to timetable feature

-The timetable add mechanism is facilitated by `Timetable`.
+The timetable add mechanism is facilitated by `Timetable` where the format of the input is as such:
+`timetable add MODULE_CODE/LESSON_TYPE/DAY/START_TIME/END_TIME`.
 The lessons added to `Timetable` via inputLesson(String[] lessonDetails) is stored in the `lessonStorage` within the program via the method `addLesson(Lesson lesson)` and locally in `TimetableStorage` which saves it to `timetable.txt` file to constantly save the lessons' data.
 It implements the following operations: